michaelroland/kolab-iRony/test/README.md

 Download and configure the CalDAVTester suite according to the descroptions in the [wiki][1].
 Install it anywhere on your system.

-Make sure the pxcalendar package is installed.
+Make sure the pycalendar package is installed.
 Do this by running

   $ cd <path-to-caldavtester-directory>
   $ ./run.py -s